StefanInfoTech/Tutorial/README.md

 ______________________
 ## What is Binary?
-**Binary** - a number system that revolves around the number 2 rather than 10
+**Binary** - a number system that revolves around the number 2 rather than 10 A binary number represents a bit.
+A bit only has 2 values, on or off.
+1 for on and 0 for off.

 ![Binary Image](https://www.onlinemathlearning.com/image-files/binary-to-decimal.png)